jsx-eslint/eslint-plugin-react/docs/rules/jsx-sort-default-props.md

-# Enforce propTypes declarations alphabetical sorting (react/jsx-sort-default-props)
+# Enforce defaultProps declarations alphabetical sorting (react/jsx-sort-default-props)

-Some developers prefer to sort propTypes declarations alphabetically to be able to find necessary declaration easier at the later time.
-Others feel that it adds complexity and becomes burden to maintain.
+Some developers prefer to sort `defaultProps` declarations alphabetically to be able to find necessary declarations easier at a later time.
+Others feel that it adds complexity and becomes a burden to maintain.

 ## Rule Details

-This rule checks all components and verifies that all defaultProps declarations are sorted alphabetically.
+This rule checks all components and verifies that all `defaultProps` declarations are sorted alphabetically.
 A spread attribute resets the verification.
 The default configuration of the rule is case-sensitive.

 The following patterns are considered warnings: